julianganjs/julianganjs/README.md

 ### Hi there 👋
 I’m a final year Electrical and Electronic Engineering undergraduate, and an aspiring software developer.
-I have a strong passion in coding, and enjoy working on interesting software projects.
+Having a strong passion in coding, I enjoy working on interesting and innovative software projects.
 Check them out in the repositories below!

 #### Languages 💻
 ![Javascript](https://img.shields.io/badge/javascript-323330?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)